-Blockchain food traceability is a digital record maintained by a distributed network of multiple computers.
-This technology is a good fit for decentralized food supply systems.
+Blockchain food traceability is based on spreading digital records over multiple computers.
 Think of blockchain as a distributed ledger that contains data on all food supply chain transactions and events in chronological order.

 Walmart, for example, has implemented blockchain technology throughout its supply system for agricultural products.
 In doing so, they were able to reduce tracking time from several days to just mere seconds.
 The ability to instantaneously trace the entire lifecycle of food products from origin through every point of contact on its journey to the consumer bolsters credibility, efficiency and safety.